ICA-EGAD/old-versions-of-RiC-O/README.md

 # old-versions-of-RiC-O

-In this repository, ICA/EGAD stores the oldest versions of RiC-O, which we recommend not to use, and accompanying material when it exists.
+In this repository, ICA/EGAD stores the oldest versions of RiC-O, which we recommend not to use, and accompanying files (diagrams and examples) when they exist.

 For now, you will find here versions of RiC-O prior to RiC-O 1.0.